simon-quach/cse15l-lab-reports/week-1-lab-report.md

 cat: lecture1/: Is a directory
 ```

-It doesn't show the file contents because the argument given was a directory. **Error.**
+It doesn't show the file contents because the argument given was a directory, rather than a file. **Error.**

 ### With File
 Command: